hgcl/clara-le/pages/posts/16-sunbathing-on-planet-earth.md

 ### To bake some pastéis de nata

 After the noodles, we needed a dessert.
 A friend had recommended [this recipe](/recipes/pasteis-de-nata) to me by _Babish Culinary Universe_.
-I like how he goes through the extra effort of making the [laminated dough](https://en.wikipedia.org/wiki/Laminated_dough)—just learned that English word—from scratch.
+I like how he goes through the extra effort of making the [laminated dough](https://en.wikipedia.org/wiki/Laminated_dough) — just learned that English word — from scratch.

 The result was much better than I had expected.
 It was maybe slightly too sweet for me (and let's not even talk about how my microwave-oven stops at 230&nbsp;°C only).